cmusatyalab/openface/README.md

 how these representations can be used to create a face classifier.

-This is trained on about 6000 total images of the following people, which are the people with the most images in our dataset:
+This is trained on about 6000 total images of the following people, which are the people with the most images in our dataset.
+Classifiers can be created with far less images per person.

 + America Ferrera
 + Amy Adams